Have you seen all those ads for Le Vian’s “unique chocolate diamonds”?

 What once were considered rejects, scraps, damaged goods fit only for the dumpster, are now proudly marketed as something truly wonderful.
 (You know where this is going, don’t you?)

 What in your life is a brown diamond?
 A broken pretzel?
 A Corn flake crumb?

 We all have areas in our lives that are not perfect, investment-quality Grade-A Fancy.
 But often our weaknesses turn into our strengths, our failures into our successes, and our worthlessness into our greatest value.
 The apostle Paul writes:

 That’s why I take pleasure in my weaknesses, and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong (2 Corinthians 12:10).

 How can you turn what appears to be a dark, cold “shaft” into a diamond mine?

 I’m on the Autistic Spectrum Disorder spectrum, but am considered “high functioning”.
 I have managed to turn “quirky” into creative.
 I’ve used my clinical depression as motivation to write with hope and humor.
-And my OCD seems to balance out my ADD, so I am extremely organized and, thus, extremely productive: over 30 books, 2,000 articles and hundreds of blog posts, along with hundreds of speaking engagements.
+(Check out my encouraging video on The Gift of Depression.
+And my OCD seems to balance out my ADD, so I am extremely organized and, thus, extremely productive: over 20 books, 2,500 articles and hundreds of blog posts, along with hundreds of speaking engagements.
 (I don’t suffer from mental illness, I thoroughly enjoy it!
 And I think my readers do as well.)